 Even though these are healthier doughnuts, I still don’t want to eat them all in one sitting.
 Which would happen if I kept them on the counter or even in the fridge; I have no willpower.
 Instead, I freeze any treats that tempt me.
 I laid these doughnuts out on a parchment lined freezer safe dish and stuck them in the freezer.
 Once the glaze was solid to the touch, I could stick them in a container.
 They last better in a freezer bag with all the air pressed out; this reduces the chance of getting ice crystals all over and freezer burn.
 But I just stick them in a plastic container as I know I’ll eat them up in two weeks or less.
 To thaw, I just let them sit on the counter for about 30 minutes and they are nearly as good as fresh.

-I hope you give this recipe a try and let me know what you think!
+I hope you give these vegan chocolate protein doughnuts a try and let me know what you think!

 Printable recipe for Vegan Amond Mocha Protein Doughnuts – US